SECTION 1: INTRODUCTION

 These Policies and Procedures shall be governed by and construed in accordance with the Laws of the State of Tennessee.
-You and the Company irrevocably and unconditionally agree that it will not commence any action, litigation, or proceeding of any kind whatsoever against one another way arising from or relating to this Agreement in any forum other than the US District Court for the Middle District of Tennessee or, if such court does not have subject matter jurisdiction, the courts of the State of Tennessee sitting in Davidson County, Tennessee and any appellate court from any thereof.
+You and the Company irrevocably and unconditionally agree that it will not commence any action, litigation, or proceeding of any kind whatsoever against one another way arising from or relating to this Agreement in any forum other than the US District Court for the Eastern District of Tennessee or, if such court does not have subject matter jurisdiction, the courts of the State of Tennessee sitting in Hamilton County, Tennessee and any appellate court from any thereof.

 15.0 NULIFE VENTURES GLOSSARY OF TERMS

 ACTIVE INDEPENDENT BRAND PARTNER: An IBP who satisfies the minimum volume requirements, as set forth in the Compensation Plan, to ensure that they are eligible to receive bonuses and commissions.

 AGREEMENT: The contract between the Company and each IBP, which includes: the Independent Brand Partner Application and Agreement, the NuLife Ventures Policies and Procedures, the NuLife Ventures Compensation Plan, all in their current form and as amended by the Company in its sole discretion.
 These documents are collectively referred to as the “Agreement.”